Write the YAML-Configuration-File

 Would transform to this array:

 array( 'options' => array( 'first' => 'yellow', 'second' => 'green ) )

-When you write YAML, be careful and only use spaces for indentation.
-If you use the tab key, then the tranformation will break.
+When you write YAML, be careful to only use spaces for indentation.
+If you use the tab key, then the transformation will break.

-For now, we have only some basic informations in your configuration file.
-But there are more possibilities and we will learn about them later.
-For now just remember, that a configuration file can have three parts depending on the plugin's needs:
+For now, we have only some basic settings in your configuration file, but there are more possibilities, and we will learn about them later.
+For now, just remember that a configuration file can have three parts, depending on the plugin's needs:

 - Default values for the plugin.

 - Definitions for input fields, so that the user can change the default values in the setup.